mmai/arbre-integral/README.md

 Made with [Cycle.js](http://cyclejs.org) with a [Wordpress](http://wordpress.org) backend.

 Note: The text of the poem is not available in this repository and has been replaced by random Shakespeare verses.
-A demo of this amended version, whithout the worpress backend administration, is available here : https://mmai.github.io/poemaze/

 ## Poem architecture